 At 250 to 350 lumens maximum output you’d cover most scenarios.
 Anything more than that may give you bragging rights but you’ll pay the price in weight and a shorter battery life.

 You should only use the lumen output as a rough comparison guide.
 Lumens refer to light output in any direction.
 The optics and how you focus the beam determines how effectively that light works to illuminate the area you need to see.

 Headlamp LED types and Modes

-Even the cheaper headlamps today have multiple modes of operation.
+Even the cheaper models have multiple modes of operation.
 In its simplest form it will use an LED that will either deliver either a spot or a flood beam.